lurovi/evolutionary-twitter-bot/README.md

 Feng, Shangbin and Wan, Herun and Wang, Ningnan and Li, Jundong and Luo, Minnan.
 "TwiBot-20: A Comprehensive Twitter Bot Detection Benchmark".
 In: Proceedings of the 30th ACM International Conference on Information & Knowledge Management.
 Series: CIKM \'21.
 Pages: 4485–4494 (2021).
 <br/>
 <a id="2">[2]</a>
-Fortin, F\'elix-Antoine and De Rainville, Francois-Michel and Gardner, Marc-Andr\'e and Parizeau, Marc and Gagn\'e, Christian.
+Fortin, Félix-Antoine and De Rainville, Francois-Michel and Gardner, Marc-André and Parizeau, Marc and Gagné, Christian.
 "DEAP: Evolutionary Algorithms Made Easy".
 Journal of Machine Learning Research.
 Vol. 13.
 Pages: 2171-2175 (2012).